 Street Homelessness: a problem waiting for prevention

-Dame Louise Casey, Chair of the Institute of Global Homelessness, in her moving speech at the Act to End Street Sleeping Symposium, tells the story of a collective impact project in Chicago that aimed to end street homelessness.
+Dame Louise Casey, Chair of the Institute of Global Homelessness, in her moving speech at the 2018 End Street Sleeping Symposium, tells the story of a collective impact project in Chicago that aimed to end street homelessness.
 The project counted that the city was housing 120 homeless veterans each week but they had 125 new veterans arriving on the streets to replace them.
 Her point: housing homeless people is only half of the equation.

 It’s true, evidence shows that housing-first is an important solution for those sleeping rough.
 But it’s not enough to rescue people once they’ve reached the streets.
 We must intervene before they hit rock bottom and start rough sleeping.

 Christine McBride, Manager of Programs and Services at the City of Sydney, agrees that social housing and services are important, but ‘there is a need for a broader focus on prevention… it is about looking at what are the things that tipped people immediately over into the crisis and caused them to be homeless in the first place… and working in both directions to change the systems around them.’

 At the End Street Sleeping 2018 Sydney Symposium Dame Louise explained what she’d learned about how to end street homelessness, namely:

 1. Collect person-by-person data to change individual lives and the whole system

 2. Set a goal and commit to systems transformation to ‘turn off the taps’

 3. Reshape our homelessness services so they focus on prevention.